Got a question? These should help.

 Teachers are advised to be up to date on childhood and adulthood immunizations, as well as having Hepatitis A, Hepatitis B and Typhoid immunizations.
 We recommend you consult a medical professional at least one month before your planned departure date.

-People entering China from the EU or UK must take a nucleic acid test within 72 hours of boarding the final leg of their journey and email the results to the Chinese embassy.
+People entering China from the EU or UK must take a nucleic acid test and IgM antibody test within 48 hours of boarding their flight and submit the results to the Chinese embassy.
 Once they arrive they will have another test and undertake a limited quarantine period.
 We provide clear instructions to our teachers of the process involved and how to follow them correctly prior to departure.

 Many of our teachers are fresh graduates who had no formal teaching experience before working with us.
 We provide a TEFL course for successful applicants that don’t already have a teaching qualification, so formal teaching experience is not a requirement, although some experience working with children would be helpful.